 Chef Matt Hyland has made the perfect dry-aged burger using different butches and different ways of preparing it.

-Today this burger is made with a dry-aged Fleisher’s patty, dripping in Grafton Cheddar, topped with sweet, caramelized onions, and buffalo-like Emmy Sauce, sandwiched in a Tom Cat pretzel bun.
+Today, chefs make this burger with a dry-aged Fleisherโs patty, drizzle it with Grafton Cheddar, top it with sweet caramelized onions and buffalo-like Emmy Sauce, and serve it in a Tom Cat pretzel bun.

 Only one thing, both the Manhattan and Brooklyn Emmy locations serve up a limited amount of these burgers every night, so you want to get there early.